n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Gmail/README.md

 7. Select the label from the ***Label IDs*** dropdown list.
 8. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node returns 10 email messages with the label `n8n`.
+In the screenshot below, you will notice that the node returns ten email messages with the label `n8n`.

 ![Using the Gmail node to get all messages with a particular label](./Gmail_node.png)